BluerGost/HmsWebformsNTire/README.md

-# Hospital Management System using N-Tire Architecture.
+# Hospital Management System using N-Tire Architecture

-**Project Description**:<br>
+## Description

 This Project is Build with the ASP.NET Web Forms.
-Keeping the scalability and the maintainability of the project in mind I have used N-Tire Architecture in the project.<br>
+Keeping the scalability and the maintainability of the project in mind I have used N-Tire Architecture in the project.

 *This project contains*-